U.S. Climate Policy Options: Regulating Greenhouse Gas Emissions from Petroleum Refineries and Steel (2013-2014)

 Kristine Beaudoin, Juris Doctor

-Yanyou Chen, Economics-AM, Economics-PHD
+Yanyou Chen, Economics-PHD

 /undergraduate Team Members